 To gain some more context, you can compare Microsoft's total ESG risk score against those of similar companies.

-Environmental score: 2.97/100
+Microsoft's environmental score: 2.97/100

 Microsoft's environmental score of 2.97 puts it squarely in the 6th percentile of companies rated in the same sector.
 This could suggest that Microsoft is a leader in its sector terms of its environmental impact, and exposed to a lower level of risk.

-Social score: 11.87/100
+Microsoft's social score: 11.87/100

 Microsoft's social score of 11.87 puts it squarely in the 6th percentile of companies rated in the same sector.
 This could suggest that Microsoft is a leader in its sector when it comes to taking good care of its workforce and the communities it impacts.

-Governance score: 6.59/100
+Microsoft's governance score: 6.59/100

 Microsoft's governance score puts it squarely in the 6th percentile of companies rated in the same sector.
 That could suggest that Microsoft is a leader in its sector when it comes to responsible management and strategy, and exposed to a lower level of risk.

-Controversy score: 3/5
+Microsoft's controversy score: 3/5